infinite-options/SF-Backend/README.md

 500 - internal server error -- Try again\
 404 - Email not found -- Redirect to signup page\
 401 - Need to login by social media\
+411 - Wrong social media used to login\
 405 - Password not entered and no refresh token available in database -- Redirect to signup page\
 406 - Wrong password\
 407 - Account not verified\